-Japan firmly committed for economic uplift of Asia-Pacific: Dy PM
+Japan firmly committed to economic uplift of Asia-Pacific: Dy PM

 Insurance” to facilitate swift mobilization of funding in case of natural disaster, he added.

-volatile international capital flows and the Bank was required to support structural reforms through policy dialogue and loans to beef up economic resilience of its members and it should also provide crisis response in collaboration with other international financial institutions.
+He observed that the Asian economy was facing risks stemming from volatile international capital flows and the Bank was required to support structural reforms through policy dialogue and loans to beef up economic resilience of its members and it should also provide crisis response in collaboration with other international financial institutions.

-“Japan as one co-chairs of the ASEAN+3 financial cooperation process
+“Japan as one co-chair of the ASEAN+3 financial cooperation process

-this has been promoting further enhancement of CMIM and our regional
+has been promoting further enhancement of CMIM and our regional

 safety net.
 Japan proposed a new type of Bilateral Swap Arrangements at the Finance Ministers and Central Bank Governors Meeting between ASEAN countries and Japan,” he added.